Tailscale Operator

 For additional information on Tailscale usage, see:

-* [Tailscale documentation: Using the Tailscale Kubernetes Operator](https://tailscale.com/docs/features/kubernetes-operator)
+* [Tailscale documentation: Using the Tailscale Kubernetes Operator](https://tailscale.com/docs/kubernetes-operator).

-* [Tailscale documentation: Managing egress traffic](https://tailscale.com/docs/features/kubernetes-operator/how-to/cluster-egress) and [managing ingress traffic](https://tailscale.com/docs/features/kubernetes-operator/how-to/cluster-ingress) from your cluster with Tailscale
+* [Tailscale documentation: Managing egress traffic](https://tailscale.com/docs/kubernetes-operator/egress) and [managing ingress traffic](https://tailscale.com/docs/kubernetes-operator/ingress) from your cluster with Tailscale.